Sapiens-wx/MindX/README.md

 ## Usage
 1. __BulletHell__: this is a unity project containing the source code of three custom-developed games specifically designed for EEG game control experiments.
 2. __EEG_CNN__: this is a pipeline helping researchers from collecting EEG data using Muse lsl, preprocessing EEG, classifying EEG, predicting EEG in real time, to streaming the realtime EEG prediction into our custom-developed games.
-3. __Builds__: this folder contains the executable file (in windows) of the three custom developed games.
+3. __Build__: this folder contains the executable file (in windows) of the three custom developed games.

 A detailed instruction is written in each submodule's `README.md` file.